swangchuk/glakemap-dev/README.md

 - Add different machine learning models.

 ## Query/Support
-- Links here are provide to support you with relevant resources that I personally found useful while setting up proper and working environemnt.
+- Links here were provided to support you with relevant resources that I personally found useful while setting up proper and working environemnt.
 - If you have any trouble or question, be it setting up the environemnt correcly or running the code successfully, do not hesite to contact me at: sw274@st-andrews.ac.uk

 ## References